The importance of competitive employee benefits

 3. Aligns business needs with employees’ needs

-When you fulfil your employees' needs with competitive employee benefits, By motivating your employees with the right employee benefits, they'll deliver the performance you need to drive your business goals.
+When you fulfill your employees' needs with competitive employee benefits.
+By motivating your employees with the right employee benefits, they'll deliver the performance you need to drive your business goals.

 As an example, you can reward employees for their hard work or help employees with subsidized continued education or training.
 In the long run, furthering their education will only benefit you as an employer.